War of the Two Capitals: Background

-The war
+War

 At the start of the war, Ragibagh's forces broke through the Great Wall at several points, and penetrated as far as the outskirts of Khanbaliq.
 El Temür, however, was able to turn the tide quickly in his favor.
 The restorationists from Manchuria and eastern Mongolia launched a surprise attack on the loyalists.
 Their army under the command of Bukha Temur and Orlug Temur, descendants of Genghis Khan's brothers, surrounded Shangdu on 14 November, at a time most of the loyalists were involved on the Great Wall front.
 The loyalists in Shangdu surrendered on the very next day, and Dawlat Shah and most of the leading loyalists were taken prisoner and later executed.
 Ragibagh was reported to be missing.
 With the surrender of Shangdu, the way to restoring Khayishan's imperial line was cleared.

 However, the loyalists elsewhere carried on fighting for much longer.
 Indeed, the loyalists in Shanxi did not lay down their arms until December 1328, and their counterparts in Sichuan surrendered only in the following month.
 Early in the next year there was a revolt in Yunnan, where the Prince Tugel declared himself independent.
 Troops were sent against him, and were ordered to march by the country of Pa fan.
 With the support of the province's aboriginal tribes, such as the Lolos and other tribes of Miaotze on the borders of Yunnan, Tugel successfully resisted the imperial army.
 The Yuan army under the command of Temur Buka was defeated, and sent for reinforcements.
 At that point the Prince Yuntu Temur was ordered to withdraw 20,000 men from the provinces of Jiangzhe, Jiangxi and Henan Jiangbei, and to lead them by way of Huguang towards Yunnan.
 The last remnants of the loyalists did not give up their cause until 1332.